ebshimizu/rep.observer/README.md

 A website for displaying what elected representatives in the United States voted on in a single table.

 ## Data Sources
-All data sources for this project provide public domain data.
+All data sources for this project are public domain.
 See https://www.rep.observer/about for the complete list of sources.

 ## Development Setup